Photo by Pixabay from Pexels

 The adapted series opens with the titular character Geralt of Rivia, portrayed by Henry Cavill of DC Comics fame, fending off a giant spider monster in a black pool of shallow water.
 Okay, very cool right off the bat.

 After brutally slaying the savage beast, Geralt heads into town.
-From his encounter with the townspeople, we find out in this fantasy world humans despise Witchers and all other non-human races.
+From his encounter with the townspeople, we find out that humans despise Witchers and all other non-human races in this fantasy world.
 This social prejudice is like what we witness in the tangible world.
 Hmm.

-These various meetings lead to double-crossing and love-making before ending with an epic battle sequence (which was uber impressive).
+These various meetings lead to double-crossing and love-making before ending with an epic battle sequence (uber impressive).
 Unfortunately, the quarrel forces Geralt to kill Renfi, even though he didn’t want to.

 Every other Geralt scene follows scenes from the narratives of Princess Cirilla and Queen Calanthe, her grandmother.